BjornFJohansson/ypkpathway/ypkpathway/data/nb_template_pYPK0_tp_gene_tp.md

 separate PCR reactions, one for the promoter and gene and one for the gene and terminator.

-PCR using primers primer 577 and 467 to amplify promoter and gene.
+PCR using standard primers 577 and 467 to amplify promoter and gene.

     product = pydna.pcr( p['577'], p['467'], result)

+A correct clone should give this size:

     print(len(product))

+The promoter is missing from the assembly:

     print(len(product) - len(prom))

+The gene is missing from the assembly:

     print(len(product) - len(gene))

-PCR using primers primer 468 and 578 to amplify gene and terminator.
+PCR using standard primers 468 and 578 to amplify gene and terminator.

     product2 = pydna.pcr( p['468'], p['578'], result)

+A correct clone should give this size:

     print(len(product2))

+The gene is missing from the assembly:

     print(len(product2) - len(gene))

+The terminator is missing from the assembly:

     print(len(product2) - len(term))

 Calculate cseguid checksum for the resulting plasmid for future reference.
+This is a seguid checksum that uniquely describes a circular double stranded sequence.

     result.cseguid()

-The file is named.
+The file is named based on the promoter, gene and terminator.

     result.locus = "pYPK0_tp_g_tp"
     result.definition = "pYPK0_{tpz}_{gene}_{tpe}"

-Stamp sequence with cSEGUID checksum.
+Stamp sequence with cseguid checksum.
+This can be used to verify the integrity of the sequence file.

     result.stamp()